PhucXDoan/pxd/README.md

 ```

 This UI instance can be used as a decorator on functions;
-these functions you decorate (which I call *verbs*) will be a part of the CLI.
+these functions you decorate (which will go by the term *verbs*) will be a part of the CLI.

 ```python
 @MyCLI(